YouTransactor-SAS/mPOS-SDK-Android/README.md

 ```
 #### Update

-The update can be done in two steps, check the TMS configuration and compare it with current versions this is performed by the `mdmCheckUpdate` method and then download the binary(ies) from TMS server and install them and this can be done by the `mdmUpdate` method.
+The update is done in two steps, check the TMS configuration and compare it with current versions this is performed by the `mdmCheckUpdate` method and then download the binary(ies) from TMS server and install them and this can be done by the `mdmUpdate` method.

+The mdmCheckUpdate's onFinish() callback returns two list :
+- params[0] : List<Config> : the server's configuration
+- params[1] : List<BinaryUpdate> : After comparing the terminal's current configuration to the the server's configuration this is the result.
+It will be the input of the mdmUpdate method.

 ```java
 boolean checkOnlyFirmwareVersion = false;